Central Virginia

 When Danny, I found that spreadsheet that he sent out.

-So I will forward this email to everybody.
+So I will forward this email to everybody so you have it.

 • 00:40:41